MorelRemi17/MorelRemi17/README.md

 ## about me !
- I am Rémi Morel-Charpentier and I am a web developer, I am 31 years old and the user experience is my passion and to do this i use React mainly.
+ I am Rémi Morel-Charpentier and I am a web developer, I am 31 years old and the user experience is my passion and to do this i use Symfony mainly.
 <!--
 **MorelRemi17/MorelRemi17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.